Fellowship Program 2015–2016

 - Applicants must have a strong desire to pursue a career in publishing.

-- The Fellow, before accepting the appointment, will be asked to sign a statement of understanding and intent—an understanding of the program’s purpose and procedures and the intent to complete the Fellowship year and to pursue a career in publishing.
+- The Fellows, before accepting the appointment, will be asked to sign a statement of understanding and intent—an understanding of the program’s purpose and procedures and the intent to complete the Fellowship year and to pursue a career in publishing.

 - The Marketing Fellow must be a good communicator, detail-oriented, reliable, and someone who can manage multiple tasks.
-Preferred qualifications include graphic design experience and working with digital platforms—social media and audio and video software.
+Required qualifications include graphic design experience and working with digital platforms—social media and audio and video software.

 How to Apply: